g1thubhub/g1thubhub.github.io/benchmarking.md

 <br>
 <br>

-Running these benchmarks produces....... almost nothing, in the current state of the official master branch most of them are broken or will crash due to various problems (issues with reflection, missing table registrations, wrong UDF pattern, ...):
+Running these benchmarks produces....... almost nothing, most of them are broken or will crash in the current state of the official _master_ branch due to various problems (issues with reflection, missing table registrations, wrong UDF pattern, ...):
 ```shell
 $ bin/run --benchmark AggregationPerformance
 [...]